 - Understand the process of autotrophic and heterotrophic nutrition in organisms.

-- Describe the methods by which animals obtain their nutrition.
+- Describe the ways by which animals receive their nutrition.

-- Explain the process of nutrition in human beings.
+- Explain the process of nutrition in humans.

 - Understand the process of respiration in organisms.

-- Explain the process of transportation in plants.
+- Explain the process of transport in plants.

-- Understand the process of excretion in human beings and plants.
+- Understand the process of emission in humans and plants.

 - Understand the basic structure and function of the nervous system in animals.

 - Explain the process of reflex action and its role in the nervous system.

 - Describe the anatomy and function of the human brain and the ways to preserve it.

 - Analyze how nerve tissue causes action in the body.

 - Understand the coordination mechanisms in plants and their immediate response to stimuli.

 - Explain the role of hormones in animals and how they control physical functions.

 - Understand the concept of reproduction and its importance in the existence of organisms.

 - Learn about the various methods of reproduction used by unicellular organisms, including fission, fission, and regeneration.